Securely connect to servers and workstations

 The interface varies depending on the version of the viewer in use:

 - Take Control Viewer (SolarWinds): New Interface: Windows Take Control viewer 7 introduced a streamlined interface to increase the available workspace as well as simplify navigation and option selection

 The Take Control (TeamViewer) Viewer is only available for Windows.

 For easy session identification when multiple connections are established the device name is included in the session window (from Windows Monitoring Agent 9.5.2 - TeamViewer 9.0.25942).
 Please be aware that a restart of the TeamViewer service or remote device itself may be required to display the device name.

 TeamViewer 11 introduced a redesigned toolbar in the Take Control viewer to ensure that all of the features required during a remote support session are easy to find and close at hand.

-With the release of macOS 10.14 (Mojave), Apple introduced a new security requirement for all remote support solutions (including our Take Control SolarWinds and TeamViewer engines).
+With the release of macOS 10.14 (Mojave), Apple introduced a new security requirement for all remote support solutions (including our SolarWinds engine).
 Where this accessibility setting is enabled you can take control of the remote device, otherwise you can only observe when connected.
 This security setting is not configurable remotely and can only be setup by an admin rights level user on the local computer.

-Take Control session may hang after entering the password in a locked Mac Virtual Machine’s login screen where the Take Control Configuration option Permit connection to login screen is enabled.
+Take Control sessions may hang after entering the password in a locked Mac Virtual Machines login screen where the Take Control Configuration option Permit connection to login screen is enabled.

 The Dashboard is not supported by Microsoft Edge.
 To access the Dashboard when in Edge it is necessary to use the Open with Internet Explorer option available from its More Actions drop-down (...).